Contract for Therapy.

-12 Notes may be taken during and after each session, which will be kept in accordance with the Data Protection Act (1998).
+12 Notes may be taken during and after each session, which will be kept per the Data Protection Act (1998).

 These notes will be securely stored.
-I will discuss the disposal, retention or otherwise of any such notes at the end of our engagement.
+At the end of our engagement, I will discuss the disposal, retention, or otherwise of any such notes.

 They are disclosed to no one other than the clinical supervisor unless required under a court of law.
 You have the right to inspect your records should you so wish, and this request will be fulfilled during a therapy session.

 13 If agreed payments for therapy are not being paid then I reserve the right to terminate therapy.

 14 Endings –Therapy can at times be demanding, frustrating, and emotional.
 You may at times find this process very difficult, and feel the need to end therapy.
 Your feedback on the process will be asked for at the end of each session and if you feel unhappy with any aspects of the treatment being offered please do try and communicate this verbally.
 This gives us both the chance to address and resolve engagement issues.
 In the normal course of events, you will probably know when you are ready to finish Therapy, and we will agree together on the work we need to do to prepare for this.

 15. I will not suddenly or without warning terminate our contract, except in exceptional circumstances, which would become clear in the course of/our work together.
 This would be fully discussed at that time.
 Please note any threats or acts of violence will invalidate this agreement and Therapy will cease.
 Sessions will not take place if you arrive under the influence of alcohol or non-prescribed medication.